• Diet & Nutrition

 Bloating, low energy, night sweats, hot flashes, dry skin, mood changes, a lower libido, poor memory, vaginal dryness and sleep problems.
 The list of potential menopause symptoms you'll experience when hormonal changes manifest is pretty extensive.

-You have a few options which can have a significant effect on symptoms which include hormone replacement therapy, diet changes, and menopause supplements.
+You have a few options which can have a significant effect on symptoms you experience during your transition period — including hormone replacement therapy, lifestyle changes, diet changes, and menopause supplements.

-We will all have our own unique mix of symptoms based on our hormone levels, our genes, whether you have a balanced diet and your lifestyle.
-Let's look at 8 of the tried and tested ones!
+We will all have our own unique mix of symptoms based on our hormone levels, our genes, our gut health, whether we have a balanced diet and how active we are.
+Let's look at 8 of the tried and tested ones.

 Why would you need menopause supplements?

-Many women find menopause difficult with symptoms making daily life really difficult.
+Many women find menopause difficult, with symptoms making daily life really challenging.
 A balanced diet, regular exercise and plenty of relaxation and sleep should make the transition manageable.
-Unfortunately, modern life doesn't make achieving this balance easy.
+Unfortunately, modern life doesn't make achieving this balance easy — which is where supplements can come into play.

-Supplements can help to support specific symptoms, fill in nutritional gaps, improve digestion, health and boost immunity.
+Supplements can be included in products like meal replacement shakes to help support specific symptoms like bloating, anxiety, hot flashes and weight gain, fill in nutritional gaps by providing more protein, improve digestion, overall health and boost immunity.

-50 % of women over the age of 50 and in menopause will break a bone due to osteoporosis.
-When oestrogen levels drop bone renewal slows down meaning new bone is replaced much slower than bones break down which leads to weak bones.
+50% of women over the age of 50 and in menopause will break a bone due to osteoporosis.
+When oestrogen levels drop, bone renewal slows down — meaning new bone is replaced much slower than bones break down, which leads to weaker bones.

 Calcium and Vitamin D are important menopause vitamins.
 For women who experience early menopause, osteoporosis is a real concern as their levels of oestrogen are lower for longer.